IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Pro Kits/common.md

 The Modular Signal System standard is capable of sending six indications through the wire:  Clear, Advance Approach, Approach, Advance Approach Diverging, Approach Diverging, and Stop.
 In addition, in complex interlocking plants like the Block Signal Pro kits are designed to handle, more information is mixed in based on how the turnouts are set to route through the plant.

 Most configurations will allow you to modify the aspects displayed on the signal heads for each configuration.
-For example, if one path through a crossover leads to an unsignalled yard track, most prototypes would not display a clear signal.
-You may want to display a restricting aspect, such as flashing red over red.
+For example, if one path through a crossover leads to an unsignalled yard track, most prototypes would not display a clear signal but rather some form of restricting.
+You may want to green or green over red to something more like a flashing red over red.
 The signal configuration screen allows you to do this.

 For signals that sit ahead of multiple routes, there may be multiple sections, one for each potential route.
 In the example shown on the right for a double-headed signal, it has independent configurations for the main and diverging routes.

+Note: Not all aspects may be available for all routes - in particular the approach diverging and advance approach diverging.
+Much of this has to do with the way the MSS standard works.
+A port can either transmit or receive the approach diverging signal, not both.
+Any port leading in to route that can go multiple ways is going to act as a transmitter if anything other than straight through on the main is set.
+Thus, it cannot ever receive an approach diverging in those scenarios.
+This is mostly prototypical for route-signaled railroads, as the indication to take the diverging route at the points would override any need to warn about a future diverging route.

 ### Searchlight Heads